Mark O'Toole (bishop): Episcopal ministry

 On 9 November 2013, O'Toole was appointed the ninth bishop of Plymouth by Pope Francis.
 He received his episcopal consecration on 28 January 2014.
 He was the first new bishop of England and Wales appointed by Pope Francis.

 In O'Toole's homily during the Stella Maris Mass for seafarers on 25 September 2014 in Plymouth Cathedral, O'Toole expressed an affinity with the mission of the Apostleship of the Sea, the Catholic charity that provides pastoral and practical support to all seafarers.
 He said this was because his grandfather was something of a seafarer and fisherman who owned his own boat and made a living in trading goods and supplies off the West coast of Ireland.

-On 27 April 2022, Pope Francis appointed O'Toole as Archbishop of Cardiff, succeeding George Stack.
-At the same time, he also appointed him Bishop of Menevia, thereby merging the two dioceses in persona Episcopi - in the person of the Bishop.
+On 27 April 2022, Pope Francis appointed O'Toole Archbishop of Cardiff, succeeding George Stack.
+At the same time, he named him Bishop of Menevia, thereby uniting the two dioceses in the person of a single bishop.
 His installation took place in Cardiff Cathedral on 20 June 2022, the feast day of Welsh martyrs Saints Julius and Aaron.

+On 12 September 2024, Pope Francis merged the two ecclesiastical jurisdictions O'Toole was leading into the Archdiocese of Cardiff-Menevia, and O'Toole became the first archbishop of that archdiocese.